Skip to Content

 YouTube video

-After the tragic polar bear attack, legal inquiries were initiated to investigate the circumstances of the incident.
-In September 2011, it was announced that a high court judge would chair an inquiry into the death.
+After the tragic incident, legal proceedings were launched.
+In September 2011, it was disclosed that a distinguished high court judge would preside over an investigation into the fatality.

 You might also like: Man Killed By Bear In His Own Home In Arizona.